dawsh2/ADMF/docs/execution/EXECUTION.md

 3. Flexible execution modes for different operating contexts
 4. Thread management appropriate to each execution mode
 5. Performance optimization through context-aware thread safety
+6. Advanced analysis tools for performance evaluation
+7. Support for both synchronous and asynchronous execution models

 By following the guidelines and best practices outlined in this document, you can effectively utilize the Execution module to build robust trading strategies with realistic execution dynamics.